Donald F. Klein: Work

 Klein published more than 500 peer-reviewed papers and more than 100 chapters, as well as foundational books on psychopharmacology.
 He was a mentor, teacher, and advisor to countless psychiatrists.
 He played a key role in developing psychiatry as a scientific discipline, utilizing clinical observation, patient self-reports, psychopharmacological response, laboratory testing, and statistical analysis.
 His work led to more nuanced descriptions of many psychiatric disorders and incorporated many principles from other medical fields into research of mental disorders.

 He said that childhood separation anxiety was a frequent precursor of adult panic disorder, which led to separation anxiety disorder as a specific condition.

 His research on schizophrenia identified premorbid social adjustment as a predictor of future outcome and established the value of starting treatment as early as possible instead of waiting for the patient to develop full-blown psychotic symptoms.

 Using psychopharmacological dissection, Klein distinguished atypical depression from melancholic depression, and showed that their treatment differed.
 Monoamine oxidase inhibitors were the treatment of choice rather than tricyclic antidepressants for atypical depression.He identified excessive sensitivity to rejection, a hallmark of atypical depression, as a particular target for the dopamine enhancing effects of the monoamine oxidase inhibitors.

 He was also a pioneer in the treatment of childhood disorders and conducted early trials of stimulants in children with ADHD, and tricyclics in separation anxiety.

 One of the areas where Klein had the most profound effect was in the anxiety disorders.
 At the time he began his work mainstream psychiatry's standard of diagnostic classification was the DSM II, which lumped most anxiety conditions under the rubric of anxiety neurosis.
 Studying the effects of imipramine, a then newly developed medication already shown to be helpful for depression, Klein found that certain individuals hospitalized psychiatrically for severe anxiety and agoraphobia suffered from unexpected panic attacks that generated their behavioral avoidance.
 Moreover, imipramine was very effective in blocking these panic attacks, which then led to lessening fear of having a panic (anticipatory anxiety) and subsequent lessening or cessation of the agoraphobia.
 This led not only to significant advances in treating anxiety disorders, but also a revised classification in DSM III in which panic disorder was distinguished from generalized anxiety disorder, and agoraphobia with panic attacks was classified separately from other phobic disorders.

-Klein was what might be called a triple threat professional.
-He was a highly productive mentor and a significant number of professionals who studied or worked under his tutelage went on to make their own important contributions to mental health care.
-He was also a gifted clinician who was able to help many suffering patients who had not benefited from the care of their previous psychiatrists.
+Klein was a mentor and clinician.
+Several individuals who studied or worked with him later contributed to mental health care.
+As a clinician, he treated patients who had previously received care from other psychiatrists.